Ryan McNamara: Work

 McNamara presented a suite of new drawings and a live performance, called "The Consolations," at Company gallery in 2020.

 "Before I Forgot Myself," is a 2022 exhibition at OCDChinatown that brings together a collection of artworks and video works from the artist's studio and archives over the past fifteen years.

 Influences

 McNamara has a range of influences including dancer and choreographer Merce Cunningham, composer John Zorn, artist Thomas Lanigan-Schmidt, the Internet, New York's club kids, ballet, SAGE, science fiction, and more.

+Personal life

+As of June 2020, he is married to David Velasco.
+He is a vegetarian.